raspberrypilearning/guides/pi/writing-sd-card-image.md

 1. Your Raspberry Pi will boot, and a window will appear with a list of different operating systems that you can install.
 We recommend that you use Raspbian – tick the box next to Raspbian and click on `Install`.
 (If you do not have a connection to the Internet, Raspbian is the only option.)
 1. Raspbian will then run through its installation process. *Note this can take a while.*
 1. When the installation is complete, and you click on OK, you will be logged in to the graphical user interface (desktop) as user `pi`.
 From here, you can explore everything!
-1. But first, go to the Menu (top left) and navigate through Preferences... to the Raspberry Pi Configuration tool.
-Here you are able to tell Raspbian what region you are in, set your password, change what happens when Raspbian starts, or enable a Raspberry Pi camera board.
+1. First, go to the Menu (top left) and navigate through "Preferences" to the Raspberry Pi Configuration tool.
+Here you might need to:
+  1. Under "Localisation", tell Raspbian what region and time zone you are in (especially if you are not in Great Britain).
+  1. Change what happens when Raspbian starts, e.g. so it asks for a password.
+  1. Set your password, to stop anyone else logging in as `pi`.
+  1. Enable a Raspberry Pi camera board.
-1. If the time or date are wrong, you can correct them here too.
-Any time you have a connection to the Internet, Raspbian should correct them automatically.
+  1. Set the time and date if they are wrong (if Raspbian cannot get them from the Internet).